Extra-twisted connected sum G_2-manifolds: Building blocks from semi-Fano 3-folds

 \begin{prop} If $N \subset L$ is primitive and $H^3(X)$ is torsion-free then $(Z,\tau)$ is an involution block in the sense of Definition \ref{def:inv_block}.
 The image in $H^{1,1}(\kd)$ of the $\tau$-invariant Kähler cone of $Z$ contains the image of the Kähler cone of $X$. \end{prop}

 \begin{proof} That $Z$ is a building block in the sense of Definition \ref{def:block} follows from \cite[Proposition 4.14]{cym}, and the claim about Kähler cones is also analogous.
-The proper transform of $\kd$ is a fixed component of $\tau$, so $Z$ is a building block with involution in the sense of Definition \ref{def:inv_block}.
-(The other fibre preserved by $\tau$ is the pre-image of $H$.) \end{proof}
+The proper transform of $\kd$ is a fixed component of $\tau$.
+The other fibre $\kd'$ preserved by $\tau$ is the pre-image of $H$, which is a double cover of $H$ branched over $C$, and thus smooth.
+Therefore $Z$ is a building block with involution in the sense of Definition~\ref{def:inv_block}. \end{proof}

 If $Y$ is semi-Fano then $H^2(Y) \to L$ is injective.
 We already used in \cite[Proposition 5.7]{cym} that this implies $K = 0$, the first of the conditions for the involution block to be pleasant.
 Crucially, it implies the second condition \eqref{eq:pleasant} too.
 Let $\rho := b_2(X) = \rk N$.